-Hand holding = romantic.
+Hand holding = romantic date.
 Falling on your ass repeatedly – (hopefully) endearing.
 Ice skating is usually a recipe for success plus it’s a surprisingly good workout.
-There are a number of local rinks but special shoutout to The Winter Village in Southbank for ice skating surrounded by cool igloos and fake snow.
+There are a number of local rinks but a special shoutout to The Winter Village in Southbank for ice skating surrounded by cool igloos and fake snow.

 This is pretty old school, I haven’t been for a while but I hope they play 90s music and allow you to rend leg warmers with your blades.

 Another ode to the old school!
 Check out a local centre for an affordable games package.
 I’d recommend getting bumpers if you are both competitive and bad at bowling.
 Otherwise the crazy may come out a little too early in the dating life cycle.

 Unfortunately, I am speaking from experience here, a haunting date from a few years ago.
 Andrew*, if you are reading this – now you know why I never called you back #unflattering!

 Special mention to the Barefoot Bowls option at your local RSL – you can get a whole day of bowling for under $50 especially when you buy off a deal website.
 In my opinion, this option also results in less embarrassment as it’s easier if you don’t have much upper body strength and also you can blame any un-coordination on the cheap RSL drinks!

 *Name changed for privacy but you know who you are!